 He started by quickly reviewing his past (and bad) experiences with Waterfall models, purchased packages and several failed custom built projects.
 He knew that had to be a better way, and was looking for something new, something fresh, that would allow Bacardi's IT to reach the desired level of responsiveness and agility.
 And they got there once Pedro convinced Bacardi to adopt agile.

 About 2 years ago, when Pedro joined Bacardi, he found a CRM project waiting for him - the company wanted to replace an existing solution that had not been adopted by the sales team.
-After looking at existing packages (some of which being used in other Bacardi subsidiaries) he quickly understood that those packages would have the right mix of functionality to effectively support the local business and, worse than that, would not be adopted by sales causing the CRM project to fail again.
+After looking at existing packages (some of which being used in other Bacardi subsidiaries) he quickly understood that those packages would not have the right mix of functionality to effectively support the local business and, worse than that, would not be adopted by sales causing the CRM project to fail again.

 Looking back, Pedro considers such a big project to have been a bad choice due to its complexity and track-record.
 There were high expectations from IT, but on the business side the expectations were really low due to IT's bad reputation ("CRM projects fail all the time".)